whyleee/nogit/README.md

 nogit
 =====

 Local git replacement as a last resort.
-Created to get rid of local git dependency in npm and bower, so contains only tiny subset of features for those tools.
+Created to get rid of local git dependency in npm and bower, so contains only tiny subset of git features for those tools.

 ## Usage